 - Broad-based degrees include: Medical Sciences, Biological Sciences and Biology

 Our degrees are structured so that most courses share the same set of compulsory modules in the first year.
 A key benefit of having a common first year is that at the end of Year 1, there are opportunities to transfer onto degree courses within the same school.
 Additional degree courses may be available depending on your academic background.
 All degree transfers must be discussed with your personal tutor or programme leader.

 Wide range of optional modules

-If you are undecided about whether our Integrated Master MBiol programme, a study abroad year or industrial placement year, you do not have to choose before you apply.
-Until then end of the first year of your degree, you can choose to swap on to our MBiol programme, and you can choose to take a study abroad year, industrial placement or combined study and work abroad at the end of Year 2.
+If you are undecided about whether our Integrated Masters MBiol programme, a study abroad year or industrial placement year, you do not have to choose before you apply.
+Until then end of Year 1, you can choose to swap on to our MBiol programme, and you can choose to take a study abroad year, industrial placement or combined study and work abroad at the end of Year 2.

 For your final year research project, you may have the flexibility to choose between a literature-based or practical lab-based project depending on your specific degree course and personal interests.
 This allows you to tailor your final year project to a style and technique of learning that is best suited to you and your future career goals.
 You will need to discuss your final year project options with your project supervisor.